Rave-Saber/AVR-APA102-library/README.md

     * Or pass the array pointer & led length to each pattern instead of using the `current_sequence` & `LED_COUNT` globals.
 That would allow offsetting & shrinking patterns.
+    * How to handle patterns with different step counts & delays?
 * LED powersaving - light only every Xth LED, or set a maximum current the LEDs can use & use that to scale LED duty cycles.
 * Color mixing/blending, building gradients between sequence of colors.